bul-ikana/FileTest/README.md

 * Android SDK (for android)
 * Xcode and a mac (for iOS)
 * [Ionic CLI](http://ionicframework.com/getting-started/)
-* A physical device or emulator
+* A physical device or emulator, as plugin won't run on browser

 ##Installation